 - Designate a registered agent for your business — someone with the authority to receive legal documents on behalf of your LLC

 - Pay the filing fee and any required annual tax

 - Indicate whether your LLC is managed by one manager or multiple managers (this step is only required in certain states)

 Download a sample Articles of Organization template from your Secretary of State's website.

 After registering your LLC with the state, you can prepare your Operating Agreement.
 The Operating Agreement establishes each member's financial and managerial role as well as their responsibilities and rights.

 If you need help understanding how to get a LLC business license, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.